sameeksha2000/On-chip-Clock-Multiplier/README.md

 2) After installation, to enter into the shell type 'ngspice'.
 3) To simulate type 'source filename.cir'.
 ![Screenshot from 2020-06-19 18-06-30](https://user-images.githubusercontent.com/34000135/85134303-e6aaad00-b259-11ea-9b8d-a711d070cb3b.png)
+    Here I've first changed the directory to the location where `'.cir` file is present. command is cd 'location'.

 ### Schematic